sgjps/LazWin32CustomAppStyle/README.md

 * Windows 7
 * Windows Vista

+> [!WARNING]
+> It works now, but there is no guarantee it will work in the future.

 ## How to use?
 Add DDetours and this src for unit path.
 Open Your project *.LPR file.